- The computer has rebooted from a bugcheck message in Windows 10 is a BSoD error that appears after a restart.

 The computer has rebooted from a bugcheck is one of the Blue Screens of Death errors in Windows 10.

-In this article, we take a look at the best fixes to resolve this error in Windows 10 and restore things back to normal.
+In this article, we take a look at the best fixes to resolve this error in Windows 10 and in Windows 11 and restore things back to normal.

 1. Remove and uninstall devices and drivers